-Proxy contests have been waged against many companies in the pharmaceutical and biotechnology industries over the last few years.
+Proxy contests have been waged against many companies in the biopharmaceutical industry over the last few years.
 If faced with a proxy contest, we may not be able to respond successfully to the contest, which would be disruptive to our business.
 Even if we are successful, our business could be adversely affected by a proxy contest involving us because: